 - Advanced: check this checkbox to show advanced loading options

 - Plugin selector section: you can choose which plugins will be allowed to examine the selected series for loading.
-This section is displayed if the double-arrow button on the left side of loadable items list is pushed.
+This section is displayed if you click on “DICOM plugins” collapsable button at the bottom of DICOM module panel.

 - Examine button: Runs each of the DICOM Plugins on the currently selected series and offers the result in the Loadable items list table.